Create indexes

 In most cases, you can use keywords to query data from raw logs.
-For example, you want to obtain the following log that contains the Chrome keyword.
-If log splitting is not performed, the log is considered as a whole and the system does not associate the log with the Chrome keyword.
-In this case, you cannot obtain the log.
+For example, you want to obtain the curl/7.74.0 log that contains the curl keyword.
+If log splitting is not performed, the log is considered as a whole and the system does not associate the log with the curl keyword.
+In this case, you cannot obtain the log in Simple Log Service.

 Index types

-• Full-text indexes: Simple Log Service splits a log into multiple words that are of the Text type by using delimiters.
-You can query logs by using keywords.
+Simple Log Service splits a log into multiple words that are of the TEXT type by using delimiters.
+After you create full-text indexes, you can query logs by using keywords.
 For example, you can query logs that contain Chrome or Safari based on the following search statement: Chrome or Safari.
-For more information, see Search syntax.

 Important